ninelabs/ninelabs.com/_drafts/2015-11-17-Marketing-Outside-of-the-Box.md

 This leads me to a question, something I’ve been mulling over in my brain as I consider my business’ approach to marketing strategy:

-#####AM I FLEXIBLE AND ADAPTABLE, READY AND WILLING TO CHANGE UP MY METHODOLOGY WHENEVER CHANGING TIMES REQUIRE IT OF ME?
+#####AM I CREATIVE AND PASSIONATE, READY AND WILLING TO CHANGE UP MY METHODOLOGY WHENEVER CHANGING TIMES REQUIRE IT OF ME?

 Are you?